samokafor/CourseManagementAPI/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the backend directory and set up the .NET Web API project.
+3. Update the connection string in the appsettings.json with your connection string.
+4. Update the database by running `dotnet ef database update`.
-3. Ensure you have a compatible database (e.g., MSSQL) set up and configured.
+5. Ensure you have a compatible database (e.g., MSSQL) set up and configured.
-4. Run the application, and the backend server should start listening on the specified port.
+6. Run the application, and the backend server should start listening on the specified port.
-5. Set up the frontend React.js app if required, using the provided dummy data to support the UI.

 ## Developer